Artist's Statement

 Biography

-Leonard’s most recent community project, ‘Roadmap to the Future’ was created during his Teaching Artist Residency with ProjectArt USA in collaboration with his K-12 students, assistants and volunteers at the Glen Oaks Library in Queens, NY.
-He has also been awarded grants by the Government of Singapore and the Goethe Institute Jakarta, Indonesia to realize community-centered public projects in these countries.
+Leonard’s most recent collaborative project, ‘Roadmap to the Future’ was created during his Teaching Artist Residency with ProjectArt USA in collaboration with his K-12 students, assistants and volunteers at the Glen Oaks Library in Queens, NY, 2024-2025, and exhibited at Voltz Clarke Gallery in 2025.
+Leonard has been awarded grants to pursue public projects in Singapore with local arts festival Archifest 2023, and tertiary education institution Republic Polytechnic.
+Leonard works with community spaces in his neighborhood of Brooklyn, and recently hosted a two person collaborative landscape themed exhibition ‘Daydream Topographies’ at Botanica Grove, a community art space in Bushwick.

 Leonard holds an MFA in Fine Art from Parsons, The New School for Design, NY (2019) and a BFA from Nanyang Technological University, Singapore (2015).